zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 ### Vector Database Requirements Overview

 Now let's get to the exciting part of this post: how our vector database will work with these embeddings.
 Database design is a subject matter onto itself that can get complex quickly, but the key concept to grap is that any persistant storage system's functionality will largely revolve around what are known as the "CRUD" operations of create, read, update, and delete.
-Given our simple implementation and use case, we're only going to include on the first two operations (create and read), while additionally including some features optimized for working specifically with embeddings.
+Given our simple implementation and use case, we're only going to include the first two operations (create and read), while additionally including some features optimized for working specifically with embeddings.

 Below is the full list of features we'll going to create: